One book, about growth mindset, by Carol Dweck in 2006, set off a minor revolution in how humans can learn to fulfill their potential.

 Thrill of Progress

 That’s what being a human is all about.
-This titillation that results from even a minimum amount of progress in any minor or major area of undertaking.
+This titillation results from even a minimum amount of progress in any minor or major area of undertaking.
 Be it an easier way to clean the house, a new accounting skill or mastering a pass around a player’s legs in soccer–it’s this growth mindset that characterizes humans alone.One of the biggest thrills in life is seeing oneself and others improving.
-This starts early with being able to pile up blocks, ride a bicycle, learn the waltz, drive a car--incremental improvements to our life experience.
+It starts early with being able to pile up blocks, ride a bicycle, learn the waltz, drive a car--incremental improvements to our life experience.
 Click To Tweet

 When I returned home, although we had a shredder I wanted something more!
 So I wouldn’t have to do a lot of cleaning up which was messy and time-consuming (space-time mastery! – it’s always there, whatever you’re doing).